 Following the death of James Pass in 1913, Mr. Salisbury was elected president.
 He continued in this capacity until 1929 when Richard Henry Pass, a son of James Pass, succeeded him.

 Officers of Pass and Seymour now are: Mr. Salisbury, chairman of the board; Mr. Pass, president; John W. Brooks, vice president; V. R. Nicholson, secretary and general sales manager.

 Concerning latest developments in the firm, Mr. Pass comments:

-“Last year we installed our first bakelite press in a program to make ourselves some — and possibly eventuall all — of the many bakelite parts which now play so large a part in modern lines of wiring devices.
-The bakelite will supplement, but not supplant, porcelain as insulatin, for I still maintain that procelain, where it can be used practically, is still best of all electrical insulators.
+“Last year we installed our first bakelite press in a program to make ourselves some — and possibly eventually all — of the many bakelite parts which now play so large a part in modern lines of wiring devices.
+The bakelite will supplement, but not supplant, porcelain as insulation, for I still maintain that porcelain, where it can be used practically, is still best of all electrical insulators.